New Supreme Court Case Threatens Legal Protections for Animals

 Step inside Monday’s action with these Direct Action Everywhere (DxE) activists as they pull back fencing and gain access to Reichardt Duck Farm in Sonoma County, CA, where one million ducks are slaughtered every year.

 The footage shows how well prepared the activists are in response to the highly orchestrated animal cruelty happening inside the farm.
 Both operations–DxE and the duck farm–operate with frightening levels of efficiency.
-Activists can be seen using U-locks to lock themselves to the kill line, where ducks’ necks usually hang, limp and lifeless, as they are pulled along a conveyor belt to be hacked apart and turned into meat.
+Activists can be seen using U-locks to lock themselves to the kill line, where ducks’ necks usually hang, limp and lifeless, as they are pulled along a conveyor belt and turned into meat.